 1.INTRODUCTION

 Nanotechnology offers unique solutions to resin technology providing new formulations that aestetically offer high translucency, high polish and superior gloss as well as adequate mechanical properties suitable for high stress-bearing restorations (1,2).
-However, discoloration leading to aesthetic failure and need for replacement is a significant aesthetic problem for direct resin composite restorations The shades of resin composite restorations may change over time due to inadequate polymerization, exposure to environmental factors, heat, water, food colorants and inherent resin and filler components of the resin composite type (3,4).
+However, discoloration leading to aesthetic failure and need for replacement is a significant aesthetic problem for direct resin composite restorations.
+The shades of resin composite restorations may change over time due to inadequate polymerization, exposure to environmental factors, heat, water, food colorants and inherent resin and filler components of the resin composite type (3,4).

 It is of fundamental importance to maintain color stability of a resin composite restoration.
 Proper finishing and polishing of resin composite restorations is a basic step to reach this goal.
 The final appearance of the restoration should provide an enamel-like luster with reduced surface energy to avoid accumulation of plaque and extrinsic stains.